aparis69/aparis69.github.io/_posts/2018-4-15-Terrain Erosion On The GPU.md

 ### Results

 I ran a quick benchmark to see if I got an interesting speedup.
-Here are the results after 1000 iterations :
+Here are the results after 1000 iterations:

 <center>
 	<table class="tg">